connornishijima/SensoryBridge/README.md

 # Sensory Bridge
 OSHW Advanced LED Audio Visualizer

-This repository is currently being built up this week, and subject to change.
-(Many files such as bpm.h are not even used by the current firmware.)
+This repository is currently being built up, and subject to change.

 ## Credits